-The FTC has also emphasized that an independent decision to use algorithmic pricing is not, in itself, anti-competitive, as the Sherman Act only finds illegal agreements to restrain trade.
+The FTC has also emphasized that an independent decision to use algorithmic pricing is not, in itself, anticompetitive, as the Sherman Act only finds illegal agreements to restrain trade.
 Ohlhausen recently stated, "Setting prices together is illegal, while observing the market and making independent decisions is not."

-U.S. antitrust authorities did bring an enforcement action involving the use of algorithmic pricing in 2016.
-In that case, an e-commerce retailer pled guilty to conspiring with another retailer to align pricing algorithms to increase the online price of posters.
-The U.K. Competition and Markets Authority brought its own case against the U.K.-based participant in this arrangement, leading to the imposition of fines and the first individual director disqualification under the competition regime.
+US antitrust authorities did bring an enforcement action involving the use of algorithmic pricing in 2016.
+In that case, an ecommerce retailer pleaded guilty to conspiring with another retailer to align pricing algorithms to increase the online price of posters.
+The UK Competition and Markets Authority brought its own case against the UK-based participant in this arrangement, leading to the imposition of fines and the first individual director disqualification under the competition regime.

-The European Commission has noted the potential for price monitoring software to facilitate vertical resale price maintenance and competitor collusion in a May 2017 report on its e-commerce sector inquiry.
-And the commission is continuing to consider the impact of the use of pricing software in amplifying the effect of a resale price maintenance agreement in one case.
+The European Commission has noted the potential for price monitoring software to facilitate vertical resale price maintenance and competitor collusion in a May 2017 report on its ecommerce sector inquiry.
+And the Commission is continuing to consider the impact of the use of pricing software in amplifying the effect of a resale price maintenance agreement in one case.

-Heightened interest in algorithmic pricing is also evidenced in the announcement by the Competition and Markets Authority that it has created a "digital, data and technology team" that will examine, among other things, "how companies use online data and the growth of algorithms in business decision-making, including price discrimination."
+Heightened interest in algorithmic pricing is also evidenced in the announcement by the CMA that it has created a "digital, data and technology team" that will examine, among other things, "how companies use online data and the growth of algorithms in business decision-making, including price discrimination."